 You never know - if you start out cheap, you may end up being able to charge more later.
 Don’t forget about returning customers either - this is one of the most powerful strategies for marketing your music online!
 Be sure to set deadlines for clients who want your services and stick to them; this builds trust with future clients too.

 Set Up Everything Correctly On Your Beat Selling Website Or Profile

 Be sure to set up your website or profile with some basic information, and make sure that you include links.
 You should also consider what type of service you will provide - do you offer premade beats, do you have the ability to produce custom beats, or are your beats sample-based?

 In addition to a subscription, there’s always the option of having fans buy individual songs at regular intervals.
-For example, listeners may purchase an album for $10 instead of paying $1 per song (which is usually the case).
+For example, listeners may purchase a 12-beat album for $1000 instead of paying $100 per song.

 As long as customers enjoy the product, this model is an excellent way to continue making money off of each piece.